from Trail of Apple Blossoms

 John Chapman, the man, never married or had children.
 He was friend to settlers, pioneers, Native Americans, and Nature.

 Johnny Appleseed, the legend, had a pet wolf, Graybeard, that he tamed after saving him from a hunter’s trap.
 He spoke the language of squirrels and bears.
-Johnny Appleseed, the legend, owned nothing but the clothes on his back, a tin cooking pot he wore as a hat, a Bible and a sack of apples he flung behind himself on his wanderings.
+Johnny Appleseed, the legend, owned nothing but the clothes on his back, a tin cooking pot he wore as a hat, a Bible and a sack of apple seeds he flung behind himself on his wanderings.
 Apple trees grew from these seeds as if by magic and fed hungry pioneers.

 Larger than life in the legends about him, John Chapman the man, was cheerful, humble, kind, generous, wise about mankind and nature, and learned in the ways of trees.
 At his death in 1845, he had traversed over 100,000 miles and amassed a fortune: about 1,200 acres of farmland not counting his tree nursery in Fort Wayne where he raised thousands of seedlings that he sold, traded and planted.